-Embracing glazed balconies in high-rise buildings
+Installing glazed balconies in high-rise buildings

 Overcoming wind load challenges

-The urban landscape is evolving rapidly, with projections indicating that by 2050, two-thirds of the global population will reside in cities.
+The urban landscape is evolving rapidly; with projections indicating that by 2050, two-thirds of the global population will reside in cities.
 Alongside this urbanization trend, the prevalence of tall buildings is on the rise.
 The facades of high-rise buildings represent the biggest risk during the construction phase and often also represent a large part of the project’s costs.

-The architect must find a solution that not only meets aesthetic and performance criteria but also prioritize safety, sustainability, and economic viability.
+Architects are looking for solutions that not only meets aesthetic and performance criteria but also prioritize safety, sustainability, and economic viability.
 Balcony facade structures play a crucial role in this equation, necessitating careful consideration during the planning phase to ensure cost-effective and technically sound solutions.
 Involving the supplier of balcony facade structures already in the planning phase guarantees cost-effective technical solutions and finished connection details.

 Glass is an ideal facade material for tall buildings